grf/beautiful-news/ReadMe.md

 ## Getting Started

 These instructions will get you a copy of the project up and running.
+It assumes a Unix-like system.

 ### Prerequisites

-A working recentish version of ruby, and a shell-level ``open`` command - on my Mac, this opens the ``Preview.app`` on the recently downloaded files.
+A working recentish version of ruby, and, optionally, a shell-level ``open`` command - on my Mac, this opens the ``Preview.app`` on the recently downloaded files.
+Edit the line ``DISPLAY_PROGRAM`` in the script ``beautiful-news`` to change it.

 ### Installing

-Decide where you want the system to live.
+Decide where you want the system to live, and change to the parent directory.
+Then:

 ```
 $ gem install nokogiri